If you’re confused about whether it’s a date or just hanging out, you’re no doubt scratching your head and overthinking everything.

 Instead, to many, it’s just so much easier to play it cool, assess the way the evening goes, and think about the dating potential of a person over time.
-And frankly, the logic behind this is rather evident, even if it can leave the other person confused most of the time!
-[Read: 20 obvious tips to perfect your date conversation in minutes!]
+[Read: How to ask a girl to hang out without making it a big deal]

 When is a date not a date?
 And when is hanging out more than just hanging out?